krissi1111/newsapp-redux/README.md

-This is the frontend of my newsapp project.
+This is the frontend of my newsapp project. <br />
-It is meant to be run in conjunction with the backend at [bla](https://github.com/krissi1111/NewsAppNet)
+It is meant to be run in conjunction with the backend [here](https://github.com/krissi1111/NewsAppNet)

+The project is set up to run using Docker and can be run using the docker-compose.yml file seen below.

 docker-compose.yml
 ```